chudkowsky/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 # Chapter XII: Governance, Token Economics & DAO Operations

-*September 15, 2020.
-Uniswap's anonymous team drops the ultimate surprise: 400 UNI tokens to every wallet that had ever used their protocol.
-Overnight, a college student who swapped $20 worth of tokens six months earlier wakes up to find $6,000 in their wallet.
-A DeFi whale who provided millions in liquidity gets the same 400 tokens.
+*September 16, 2020.
+Uniswap's team drops the ultimate surprise: 400 UNI tokens to every wallet that had ever used their protocol (with additional allocations for historical LPs and SOCKS users).
+On day one, those 400 UNI were worth roughly $1,300–$2,000; months later, when UNI neared $15, the same grant briefly looked like ~$6,000.
 Democracy or chaos?*

 This single moment crystallized the central tension of decentralized governance: How do you coordinate thousands of strangers to make billion-dollar decisions without traditional management, boards of directors, or even legal entities?
 How do you prevent the wealthy from simply buying control while still rewarding meaningful participation?